korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 ```

 In this code, we're going to loop 10 times, and each time we call the getRandomDay method.
 We don't know what day
 we'll get back, since it's random.
-And then we print the information about the day, it's name and ordinal value.
-And
+And then we print the information about the day, it is _name_ and _ordinal value_.
-running that,
+And running that:

 ```java
 Name is WED, Ordinal Value = 3